liamg/extrude/README.md

 # extrude

-Scan binaries for missing security features, information disclosure and more.
+Analyse binaries for missing security features, information disclosure and more.

 :construction: Extrude is in the early stages of development, and currently only supports ELF binaries.